ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/files.markdown

 ﻿#Files

 RavenFS can stores data by using one of the following storage engines: Esent or Voron.
-You can choose then at the moment of creating a new file system.
+You can choose that at the moment of creating a new file system.

 ##What is a file?

-A file in the file system consists of:
+A file in Raven File System consists of:

 * name (full path),
 * total size,
 * uploaded size,
-* metadata - collection of properties associated with a file,
+* metadata,
 * sequence of bytes that make up file content.

 ##Pages

-Internally each file is divided into multiple pages.
-A page is a sequence of bytes, its maximum size is 64KB and it has an unique identifier - a pair of hashes calculated on the page's content.
+Internally each file is divided into pages.
+A page is a sequence of bytes, its maximum size is 64KB and has an unique identifier - a pair of hashes calculated on a page content.
 The concept of pages implicates a few facts:

 * stored pages are unique,
 * file content is an ordered list of page references,
-* each page might be a part of multiple files,
+* single page might be referenced by multiple files,
-* pages are immutable - once they are written to storage, they cannot be modified (but they can be removed if there is no file referencing this page),
+* pages are immutable - once they are written to storage, they cannot be modified (a page is removed if there is no file referencing it),
-* occupied disk space is reduced by reusing pages if files share the same information (or even the same file has repeated data patterns).
+* occupied disk space is reduced if files have common information (or even a single file that has repeated data patterns).

 ##Directories

 In RavenFS directories are just a virtual concept.
 The directory tree is built upon names of existing files.
 A file name must be a full path e.g. `/docs/pics/wall.jpg`.
 A directory part of a file name is indexed together with the file metadata what allows you to browse files by catalogs - you just need to query an appropriate index entry field.
-Note that moving a file between directories is actually implemented as a rename operation.
+Note that moving a file between directories is actually the rename operation.

 ##Default metadata